citp/privacy-policy-historical/t/th/the/themefurnace.com.md

-> *The following text is extracted and transformed from the themefurnace.com privacy policy that was archived on 2016-05-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160529201823id_/http%3A//themefurnace.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the themefurnace.com privacy policy that was archived on 2017-04-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170407132623id_/https%3A//themefurnace.com/privacy) for the most accurate reproduction.*

-# Privacy Policy - ThemeFurnace
+# Privacy Policy - Theme Furnace

 ## What information do we collect?